A Look Back at 2020’s Peak Shopping Performance

 - Cyber Monday’s top growth areas were the art, photo & music, and beauty categories, growing 71% and 26% YOY, respectively.
 Along with the sports & fitness and games & toys categories, they achieved the highest growth rates for the entire peak shopping period.

-- Early shopping impacted the volume of shopping on Thanksgiving Day.
+- In the US, early shopping impacted the volume of shopping on Thanksgiving Day.
 Typically, Thanksgiving is a strong day for the apparel category, but apparel sales instead increased 26% in the five days before Thanksgiving.

 Online shopping in the days leading up to December 25 stayed strong, despite the likelihood that physical gifts would not arrive for Christmas Day due to package volumes that exceeded most carriers’ delivery capacities.
 In a typical year, late-season shoppers normally shift to e-gifts such as food clubs, wine clubs, magazine subscriptions, and streaming services.
 This year these purchase were joined by a far greater number of physical purchases, facilitated by ‘buy online, pick up in store’ options and, likely, a healthy amount of self-gifting purchasing that could just as easily be delivered post-holiday.

 - Purchase volumes show that December 14 was the last day that shoppers had high confidence that online orders would arrive in time for Christmas.
 Retail’s overall sales on December 14 were up 44% YOY and sales in the gifts & flowers category increased 53% YOY on this day.

 - Five days out from Christmas shoppers still turned to the online channel to meet last-minute needs - sales increased an average 31% YOY between 12/20 – 12/24.
 Beauty items were popular over these days, with beauty category sales increasing 137% YOY.